 Over the past several years, innovations in the social sector have shifted the focus from paying for actions to paying for outcomes.
 For instance, instead of paying for trees to be planted, funders pay for measurable forest habitat created as a result of planting trees.
 These performance-based approaches, such as pay for performance contracting, create opportunities for private entities to partner with public agencies to finance and implement projects.
 Unfortunately, these approaches have not achieved widespread adoption in the conservation sector, resulting in less than optimal conservation outcomes per dollar spent.

 Through a USDA Conservation Innovation Grant, Environmental Incentives is working with Partners for Western Conservation, Environmental Defense Fund and state agency partners from Nevada, Idaho and Utah to develop and test pay for performance contracts.
-These contracts incentivize landowners and conservation professionals to cost-effectively enhance and maintain high quality habitat, while reducing the risk of funding projects that do not produce desired results.
+These contracts incentivize landowners and conservation professionals to cost-effectively enhance and maintain high quality habitat, while reducing the risk of spending public funding on projects that do not produce desired results.
 Through the project, we are developing a toolkit that provides a roadmap to establish pay for performance contracts that increase the return on investment of conservation projects.
 The toolkit will provide agencies and other conservation buyers with strategies and essential resources, such as customizable contract templates with step-by-step guidance, needed to implement pay for performance contracts.

 This project will increase the pace and scale of adoption of pay for performance in the conservation sector.
 We will provide capacity support, technical training, and tested legal instruments to help program managers and implementers leverage the benefits of pay for performance.
 Additionally, the project will increase demand and participation in emerging conservation incentive systems, such as the Nevada Conservation Credit System.
 By enabling state agencies in multiple western states to become buyers of conservation outcomes, we can influence the way public and private funds are spent and thereby increase the benefits of conservation investments.